What is the purpose of a function prototype?

-The Function prototype serves the following purposes –
+The Function prototype is necessary to serve the following purposes:

-3) It tells the data types of the each of the passed arguments.
+- Function prototype tells the data types of each of the passed arguments.

-Prototype of a function is also called signature of the function.
+Note: The prototype of a function is also called the signature of the function.

 What if one doesn’t specify the function prototype?

-If one doesn’t specify the function prototype, the behavior is specific to C standard (either C90 or C99) that the compilers implement.
-Up to C90 standard, C compilers assumed the return type of the omitted function prototype as int.
-And this assumption at compiler side may lead to unspecified program behavior.
+If one doesn’t specify the function prototype, the behavior is specific to the C standard (either C90 or C99) that the compilers implement.
+Up to the C90 standard, C compilers assumed the return type of the omitted function prototype as int.
+And this assumption on the compiler side may lead to unspecified program behavior.

-Later C99 standard specified that compilers can no longer assume return type as int.
-Therefore, C99 became more restrict in type checking of function prototype.
+Later C99 standard specified that compilers could no longer assume the return type as int.
+Therefore, C99 became more restricted in type checking of function prototypes.
 But to make C99 standard backward compatible, in practice, compilers throw the warning saying that the return type is assumed as int.
 But they go ahead with compilation.
-Thus, it becomes the responsibility of programmers to make sure that the assumed function prototype and the actual function type matches.
+Thus, it becomes the responsibility of programmers to make sure that the assumed function prototype and the actual function type match.

-To avoid all this implementation specifics of C standards, it is best to have function prototype.
+To avoid all these implementation specifics matching C standards, it is best to have a function prototype.

 The output of the below kinds of programs is generally asked in many places.